bibanon/tubeup/README.md

 Once configured to upload, you're ready to go.

-5. Start archiving a video by running the script on a URL.
-Or multiple URLs at once.
-[Anything supported by yt-dlp.](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
-Many sites are supported.
+5. Start archiving a video by running the script on a URL (or multiple URLs) [supported by yt-dlp.](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
 For YouTube, this includes account URLs and playlist URLs.

 ```
    tubeup <url>